Lucas-Kohorst/Python-Stock/README.md

 Predicting stock prices from Yahoo stock screener using scikit-learn and sending the predicitons via smtplib to a phone number.
+Time series analysis (Linear Regression) is used, **sciki-learn**, to predict the future prices from the stock tickers.

 Imports needed: